the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 How do we, as the UK's national institute for Data Science and AI, provide guidance on best practices when the tools we use are constantly shifting beneath us?

 The _Turing Way_ community will support - as co-authors if appropriate - research projects that seek to push back the boundaries of what can be done in transparent, ethical, reproducible and innovative data science.
-It will develop, capture and promote answers to these currently unanswered and sometime not-yet-identified research questions.
+It will develop, capture, and promote answers to these currently unanswered and sometime not-yet-identified research questions.

 ### Community benefit